Mike LaFleur: New York Jets

 LaFleur followed Robert Saleh from the 49ers to become the Jets' offensive coordinator in 2021.
 The Jets under his offense with rookie quarterback Zach Wilson went 4–13.
-After starting the 2022/2023 season with 7 wins and 4 losses, the team proceeded to lose six straight games, ending the campaign at 7-10 and missing the playoffs for an NFL high 12 straight years.
-In the last three games of that six game losing streak, the team failed to score a single touchdown.
+After starting the 2022/2023 season with 7 wins and 4 losses, the team proceeded to lose six straight games, ending the campaign at 7–10 and missing the playoffs for an NFL high 12 straight years.
+In the last three games of that six game losing streak, the team failed to score a touchdown.
+On January 11, 2023, LaFleur and the Jets parted ways.

 Los Angeles Rams

 On January 27, 2023, LaFleur was hired as an offensive coordinator for the Los Angeles Rams.

 Personal life

 He is the younger brother of Matt LaFleur, the current head coach of the Green Bay Packers.
 LaFleur married his wife, Lauren, in July 2010.
 The couple have two children.